Skip to main content

 JWTVerifier(..., required_scopes = ["read:user", "write:data"])

 Dynamic clients created by the proxy will automatically include these scopes in their authorization requests.
+See the Token Verification section below for detailed setup.

-The flow diagram above illustrates the complete OAuth Proxy pattern.
+The flow diagram above illustrates the complete OAuth proxy pattern.
 Let’s understand each phase:

 Registration Phase